INS Vikrant (2013): TEDBF and MiG-29K

+In 2016 the Navy announced that the Tejas was overweight for carrier operations, and other alternatives would be looked at.

+During the Aero India 2021, the concept of a HAL TEDBF (Twin Engine Deck Based Fighter) was unveiled.
+The TEDBF is to be introduced in service by 2038.
+Naval Tejas being a technology demonstrator development of niche technology for deck based fighter operations, paving the way for TEDBF.
+Vikrant's Carrier Air Group's fighter jet component is currently fulfilled by 12 MiG-29Ks.
+The Navy could also transfer a squadron of MiG-29K to INS Dega to form the Carrier Air Group of the aircraft carrier until the arrival of Rafale.

+Rafale

+For the optimum utilisation of Rafale from the carrier, some changes in the elevators would be necessary in the carrier.
+Further, the wing pylons would have to be removed from the jets during lift operations, that is, transferring the jets from hangar to flight deck and vice versa.

+On April 28, 2025, the Indian Navy signed a deal of 26 Rafale M fighters with France, for which deliveries are to start from 2030.

+Carrier Battle Group

+After commissioning, Vikrant was initially based at INS Kadamba at Karwar.
+However, the ship's home base will be changed to Visakhapatnam after the development of certain infrastructures in the Eastern Seaboard.
+This will lead to the operationalisation of a Carrier Battle Group (CBG) under the Eastern Fleet which will include the Delhi-class destroyers, Nilgiri-class frigate and Kamorta-class corvette.
+As of December 2024, an aircraft carrier berth is under construction in the naval outer area of Visakhapatnam Naval Base.

 Construction

 Vikrant is the first aircraft carrier to be designed by the Warship Design Bureau (formerly Directorate of Naval Design) of the Indian Navy and the first warship to be built by Cochin Shipyard.
 Its construction involved participation of a large number of private and public firms.

 The Defence Metallurgical Research Laboratory (DMRL) and Steel Authority of India Limited (SAIL) created facilities to manufacture the DMR 249 grade steel in India.
-Reportedly, 26000 t of three types of special steel for the hull, flight deck and floor compartments were manufactured at the Bokaro Steel Plant, Jharkhand, Bhilai Steel Plant, Chhattisgarh and Rourkela Steel Plant, Odisha.
+Reportedly, 26000 t of three types of special steel for the hull, flight deck and floor compartments were manufactured at the Bokaro Steel Plant (Jharkhand), Bhilai Steel Plant (Chhattisgarh) and Rourkela Steel Plant (Odisha).
 Due to this, Vikrant is the first ship of the Indian Navy to be built completely using domestically produced steel.

 The main switch board, steering gear and water tight hatches have been manufactured by Larsen & Toubro in Mumbai and Talegaon; high-capacity air conditioning and refrigeration systems have been manufactured in Kirloskar Group's plants in Pune; most pumps have been supplied by Best and Crompton; Bharat Heavy Electricals (BHEL) supplied the Integrated Platform Management System (IPMS), which is being installed by Avio, an Italian company; the gear box was supplied by Elecon Engineering; and the electrical cables are being supplied by Nicco Industries.
 Fincantieri provided consultancy for the propulsion package while Russia's Nevskoye Design Bureau designed the aviation complex.